 Industrial/Organizational Psychology: Dealing with and preventing discrimination in the workplace.

 Molecular Neuroscience Department/ Department of Psychology: Social Cognition, Social Cognitive Neuroscience, Neuroeconomics

 The emotional sequelae of chronic worry in generalized anxiety disorder (GAD)

-Cognitive and Behavioral Neuroscience: The influence of attention on sensory processes and perceptual decision-making.
+Cognitive and Behavioral Neuroscience: Executive functioning, feature-based attention and perceptual decision-making.

 Human Factors/Applied Cognition: Research methods and data analysis with a particular interest in measurement.